Car Loan with Part IX Debt Agreement

 At Savvy, we are committed to providing accurate information.
 Our content undergoes a rigorous process of fact-checking before it is published.
 Learn more about our editorial policy.

-Car Loan With Part IX Debt Agreement
+Car Loan with Part IX Debt Agreement

 If you feel trapped by bad debt, you may have already heard about Part IX Debt Agreements (or “Part 9 Debt Agreements.”)
 Taking out a Part IX Debt Agreement is seen as an alternative to declaring bankruptcy.
 These agreements are often presented as a debt consolidation product, offering an “easy way out” and “one easy payment plans” to satisfy creditors.
 This isn’t completely true.
 There are many myths out there about Part IX Debt Agreements and whether they better qualify you for a car loan.